kovacevicemir/outwar-regular-server/README.md

 ### Docker
 Everything is running in docker.
 Main docker-compose file can be found in /Solution Item/docker-compose.yml -image: outwar-regular-server -image: postgres:17.0 (more about access, setup pgadmin, backup etc in further readings) Connection to postgres is stored in appsettings.json as connection string.

+1. Build the image
+docker build -t emirkovacevic/backend:latest .

+2. Login to Docker Hub
+docker login
+You’ll be prompted for your Docker Hub username and password.

+3. Push the image to Docker Hub docker push emirkovacevic/backend:latest

 ### Entity framework
 Entity framework uses code first approach.
 Main entry point for settings is AppDbContext.cs file and all models are in Models folder.